South Carolina Non-Disclosure Agreement

 Trade Secret Law

-The law regarding misappropriation of trade secrets in South Carolina, Title 39 Chapter 8, consists of fourteen (14) sections which are important to comprehend if bound by an NDA in the state.
-Below are all the sections of the chapter, with a brief description of each.
+The law regarding trade secrets, Title 39 Chapter 8, consists of fourteen (14) sections that cover how stolen confidential information is handled by South Carolina courts.
+Below are all the sections found in the chapter, with a brief summary of each.